 OH605 PEER-TO-PEER Best Practices in International Parcel Shipping

 Navigating the world of international small parcel shipping is not as easy as creating a label and calling a small parcel carrier to pick up the shipment.
 Shipping beyond the US Market requires a significant amount of business planning, logistics and ongoing analysis.
 Adhering to international small parcel best practices will help drive your success.
-In this session, you will learn of best practices for international small parcel by a company which has successfully navigated the challenges.
+In this session, you will learn how Easy Group, a leader in the imaging consumables, e-commerce, information systems and sensors/electronics industries, navigated the challenges and developed best practices for international small parcel shipping.
 Content Level: Basic

 - Strategies and best practices for International Small Parcel Deliveries.